Sunday, June 19, 2016

 Some members of the 'coffee club' lived in other parts of the building and had to navigate several flights of stairs to get to the coffee pot; a trip which often proved fruitless if the all-night hackers of the Trojan Room had got there first.
 This disruption to the progress of Computer Science research obviously caused us some distress, and so

-I'm realizing there are a lot of other amusing stories to be told from my time at Cambridge: the Dickensian landlady Mrs. Creasy; the eldritch horror that passed for Mexican food; the comic inefficiency of the Engineering Department Tea Room; the visit by His Royal bloody Highness bloody Prince Philip; the Monty Pythoneque severity of the UK driving test.
+I'm realizing there are a lot of other amusing stories to be told from my time at Cambridge: the Dickensian landlady Mrs. Creasy; the eldritch horror that passed for Mexican food; the comic inefficiency of the Engineering Department Tea Room; the visit by His Royal Highness bloody Prince Philip; the Monty Pythoneque stringency of the UK driving test.
 Those will have to wait for another time... (but if you want some tips on driving in the UK, here you go!).